Function List

 dim3()

-set the scene to 3D mode.
-Call it immediately after version3()
+switches to 3D drawing mode.
+We recommend declaring it right after version3()

 .